The Tale of the Swords of the

 Whence the Elves made their exodus in the four hundred and nineteenth year of the Fifth Age from the Underworld to escape the Dark One they later settled in the Realm of Ammunach along the great river Ragendeld that ran from the Tellorien Mountains to the Southern Sea.
 Many of the greatest Elven houses arose in the forests on the banks of the Ragendeld over the ensuing ages.
 Anvari, an Elf of the Evesdrou family, was a renowned warrior of those people and he rode his great horse Eglanti along its borders, protecting it from invading enemies.
 The Elves were a fierce people and their lands were forbidden to all but Elven kind.

-Upon a day in the four thousand four hundred and forty-ninth day of the Fifth Age, Anvari and four of his companions were patrolling the edge of the marshlands to the South of Ammunach they came spied an encampment of Men trespassing their lands.
-This was in the early hours of the day, before the sun had arisen, for the Elves were night creatures that lived in the twilight while men lived in the daylight.
-Hearing the ElvesÕ steeds approaching, the Men awoke, and fearing they were being attacked they drew their swords and bows and took to battle against the Elves.
-The Elves were the swifter on horseback and easily overtook the Men, but one man fought fiercely and grievously wounded one of AnvariÕs companions.
-At this Anvari, a most skilled lanceman, sent his finest lance, Occsdrow, through the man and killed him.
-The other men were disarmed and bound.
-When questioned the men claimed to be of the house of Nattan, from an isle to the south on the great lake Eldinyed.
+The other Men were disarmed and bound.
+When questioned one of the men told the purpose of their tresspass.
+He claimed to be of the house of Nattan, from an isle to the south on the great lake Eldinyed.
 They had been sent on an errand to make contact with the Elves of the North and request aid.
 The Dark One desired their island to build a fortress, and when the Duke of the Nattan refused to give it up the Dark One had sent his great Baelin, Folkor, to torment them.
-The Nattan hunted and grew crops in the lands surrounding Lake Eldinyed and Folkor had become a great bane to them.
-Many warriors were sent to slay the Baelin but all had perished at the horrible fangs of the beast.
-The Duke had sent his son and the last of the Nattan warriors through the dreaded Balach Marsh to call upon help from the Elves.
-The DukeÕs son was the one whom Anvari had slain, and now Anvari had great grief over this, for he hoped to one day befriend the strange people of the misty isle.
+The Nattan hunted and grew crops in the lands surrounding Lake Eldinyed and Folkor had become a terrible bane to them.
+Many warriors were sent to slay the Baelin but all had failed, perishing in the fangs of the beast.
+Thus the Duke had sent the last of his Nattan warriors, led by his own son, through the dreaded Balach Marsh to call upon help from the Elves.
+The Duke’s son was the one whom Anvari had slain, and now Anvari had great grief over this, for he hoped to one day befriend the strange people of the misty isle.

-Anvari took the men deep into the forest kingdom and their story was told to the elders of the great Elven houses, but the elders refused to help fearing that the Dark One would seek vengeance upon them if they interfered with his doings.
-Anvari argued that the Elves should help the men, for the Dark One may yet attack their own lands and the Nattan would be needed as allies.
-The elders laughed at this, but even so they allowed Anvari the choice to join the men if he so desired, since he had been the one to kill the DukeÕs son.
-Anvari owed a blood debt for his wrongful slaying, and the Elves were an honorable people in all things.
-The Elders armed him with their most sacred heirloom to aid in his task, the enchanted blade Archeros, for no Elf or Man had ever defeated a Baelin; and as many tales had told, Folkor was the greatest of all Baelin.
+Anvari took the Nattan Men deep into the forest kingdom and their story was related to the elders of the great Elven houses, but the elders refused to help fearing that the Dark One would seek vengeance upon them if they interfered with his affairs.
+Anvari argued that the Elves should help the Men, for the Dark One may yet attack their own lands and the Nattan would be needed as allies.
+The elders laughed at this, but even so, they gave Anvari the choice to join the Men and go against this Baelin if he so desired, since he had been the one to wrongfully kill the Duke’s son.
+Anvari chose this, for felt he owed a blood debt for this slaying, and the Elves were an honorable people in most things.

 The blade of power the Elders had given Anvari was Archeros, and it was a Blade of Chaos forged by the Ancient Ones in the Fourth Age.
 Its hilt was fashioned in the form of its namesake, an ancient paralyzing sea drake that lived in Ardere, the sea of fire.
 The blade was decorated with the form of the drake and one stroke of its steel would cause time to slow to a crawl for the one touched.
 If the user were to touch the blade he would be unaffected, but by drawing a drop of his own blood with the blade he would gain the foreknowledge to accomplish his goals; and this Anvari did.

-Whence the Nattan sent a ship to shore many days later Anvari greeted the men and told of the heroism of his five slain comrades against the Baelin and he gave them gifts to take back to the Duke as payment for AnvariÕs mistaken slaying of his son.
-One gift was a bladed weapon forged from the metal of OccsdrowÕs steel tip and the armor of the dead Baelin, which he had beaten into its handle, and he called it Folkor's bane, the Adrasil.
+Whence the Nattan sent a ship to shore many days later Anvari greeted the Men and told of the heroism of his five slain comrades against the Baelin and he gave them gifts to take back to the Duke as payment for Anvari’s mistaken slaying of his son.
+One gift was a bladed weapon forged from the metal of Occsdrow’s steel tip and the armor of the dead Baelin, which he had beaten into its handle, and he called it Folkor's bane, the Adrasil.
 The other gift was an impenetrable shield made from a single plate of armor from the back of the beast, which he had boiled and beaten to shape with Elven skill.
 Thus was the tradition born of weapon making from the bones and armor of slain Baelin, and an alliance between Men and Elves was forged from that day forth.